This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 How can I become a proofreader online with no experience?

-A comprehensive proofreading class will teach you the needed skills, give you confidence, and enable you to compete with other proofreaders who have received formal training.
+To become a proofreader online, I recommend taking a reputable proofreading course so you’ll be in a good position to land jobs.
+Proofreading entails more than most people realize, so getting proper training is essential.
+A comprehensive proofreading class will teach you the necessary skills, give you confidence, and enable you to compete with other proofreaders who have received formal training.

 What skills and qualifications do I need to be a proofreader?

+The only qualification you need to be a proofreader is the appropriate skill set.
 Although some proofreading jobs require a degree (usually in English or journalism), plenty of opportunities are available to those without a degree.

 Is proofreading a good side hustle?

+Proofreading is a good side hustle because it requires minimal startup costs and can be learned relatively quickly.
 Another advantage is that proofreading can be done from home.
 You can even proofread while you travel as long as you have a solid internet connection.

 What tools do online proofreaders need for their work?